Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Introduction

 \section{Introduction}

-Learned driving agents often degrade when deployed in environments that differ from those seen during training.
-This paper studies a deliberately bounded instance of that problem in the CARLA simulator\cite{dosovitskiy_carla_2017} i.e zero-shot held-out-town transfer for route-unconditioned fixed-route closed-loop driving.
-Training uses only Town05 and Town06, and evaluation is performed without target-domain adaptation on unseen Town03 and Town04 under fixed ClearNoon weather and without traffic or pedestrians.
+Learned driving agents often degrade when deployed in towns whose road layouts differ from those seen during training.
+This paper studies zero-shot cross-town transfer for closed-loop driving in CARLA~\cite{dosovitskiy_carla_2017}, an open-source autonomous-driving simulator with configurable sensors, vehicle dynamics, traffic actors, weather, and benchmark towns.
+CARLA’s town maps contain different road networks and lane layouts, making it useful for controlled studies of cross-town transfer.
+In our protocol, agents are trained in Town05 and Town06 and evaluated directly in unseen Town03 and Town04 without target-domain adaptation.

-The scope is deliberately restricted.
-Training is performed on source towns only, and evaluation is performed in held-out towns without target-domain adaptation.
-Weather is held fixed, and the environment contains only the ego vehicle and its attached sensors, without traffic or pedestrians.
-The goal is therefore not to claim broad robustness to all forms of autonomous-driving distribution shift, but to test whether a learned route-following agent can retain route-relevant competence when town layout and lane topology change.

-Existing strategies only partially address this problem.
-Image augmentation can improve invariance to low-level appearance changes, but it does not explicitly regularize imagined future representations.
-Domain-adversarial learning \cite{csurka_domain-adversarial_2017} can reduce town-predictive information, and semantic supervision can encourage route-relevant structure, but either mechanism alone may be insufficient.
-This is therefore a route-unconditioned fixed-route setting rather than a command-conditioned or map-conditioned urban driving benchmark.